lukataylor-pixel/We_do_not_work_on_wkd/replit.md

 ### Deployment
 Configured for Autoscale deployment with production-ready settings:
-- Deployment target: `autoscale` (stateless web application)
+- **Deployment target**: `autoscale` (stateless web application)
-- Run command: `streamlit run app.py --server.port=5000 --server.address=0.0.0.0 --server.enableCORS false --server.enableXsrfChecks false`
+- **Run command**: `streamlit run app.py --server.port=5000 --server.address=0.0.0.0 --server.enableCORS false --server.enableXsrfChecks false`
-- Package compatibility: sentence-transformers excluded from pytorch-cpu sources list to enable Linux compatibility
+- **Deployment Limitation**: Due to Linux compatibility issues with sentence-transformers in deployment, the published app will use keyword matching fallback instead of semantic similarity.
+This is acceptable for demos and provides reasonable protection with 15+ financial/security keywords.
+- **Development Mode**: Full semantic similarity detection works in this environment (sentence-transformers 5.1.2)

 ## Key Metrics